pivotal/docs-tas-adapter/scaling.md

 timeouts when using the Application Service Adapter, a good first step is to ensure that the control plane for your Kubernetes cluster is properly resourced.

-For managed clusters that come from public-cloud IaaSes, you generally won't have direct control over how the control plane is provisioned, so you won't be able to scale up control place resources.
+For managed clusters that come from a public-cloud IaaS, you generally won't have direct control over how the control plane is provisioned, so you won't be able to scale up control place resources.
 If you are managing your own Kubernetes clusters, you must ensure you have provisioned adequate